Xerus-ai/xerus/docs/USER_GUIDE.md

 **Solution:**
 1. Go to System Preferences → Security & Privacy → Privacy
 2. Select "Screen Recording" from the left sidebar
-3. Check the box next to "Xerus Glass"
+3. Check the box next to "Xerus"
 4. Restart the application

 #### "AI Provider Not Responding"